-The design also results in significantly improved access to the new Kevin Wheatley VC Park and the town centre.
+The redesign results in a smaller pocket park for the residents to the north and significantly improved access to the new Kevin Wheatley VC Park and the town centre.
 This will enable activities to be focussed towards the centre of the renewal area readily accessible to residents of the Melaleuca estate and further assist in social integration of new and existing communities.
-The redesign for Baden Powell Reserve and Merino Park area contained in Appendix 7A.